-A very interesting group of towers, characterized by a high quality “dolomia”, is rising close to Passo Falzarego (m.
-2105); these peaks belong to the Fanis group and are easily accessible from the national road (SS 48) rising from Cortina d’Ampezzo towards the pass.
-Torre Piccola di Falzarego, rising nearby the higher and greater Torre Grande, is one of the most interesting, because of its nice shape, the exposition of its routes, the extraordinary quality of the rock and the pleasant climbing.
+A very interesting group of towers, characterized by a high quality “dolomia”, is located close to Passo Falzarego (m.
+2105); these peaks belong to the Fanis group and are easily accessible from the national road (SS 48) connecting Cortina d’Ampezzo with the pass.
+Torre Piccola di Falzarego, situated nearby the highest and greatest Torre Grande, is one of the most interesting, because of its nice shape, the exposition of its routes, the extraordinary quality of the rock and the pleasant climbing.

 - Road approach from Belluno: follow the road SS 51 towards North, getting Longarone and Pieve di Cadore; from Pieve the SS51 turns to left, reaching San Vito di Cadore and Cortina d’Ampezzo; from here follow on the left the road SS48 to Passo Falzarego.